aws-samples/retail-demo-store/README.md

 ##### Pinpoint SMS
 *PinpointSMSLongCode:*
 A dedicated [long code](https://docs.aws.amazon.com/pinpoint/latest/userguide/channels-sms-awssupport-long-code.html) (i.e. a phone number) obtained for Amazon Pinpoint to send and receive messages at.
 You also need to enable [two way SMS](https://docs.aws.amazon.com/pinpoint/latest/userguide/channels-sms-two-way.html) for this long code using Pinpoint.
 Follow steps 2 and 3 in the *Enable Pinpoint SMS Channel & Obtain Dedicated Long Code* section of the [Pinpoint workshop](https://github.com/aws-samples/retail-demo-store/blob/master/workshop/4-Messaging/4.1-Pinpoint.ipynb) to get a long code and enable two way SMS for it.
-Enter the number along with the country code and without any spaces or brackets.
+When deploying Retail Demo Store, enter the number as a paramter.
+The number should be formatted along with the country code and without any spaces or brackets.
 For Example: enter “+1XXXXXXXXXX” for a long code based in the United States.

 ## Step 4 - Using the Retail Demo Store Web Application